-Eastern Subterranean Termites in Bristol
+Eastern Subterranean Termites in Bristol TN

 The eastern subterranean termite is a social insect and the most common and widely distributed termite in North America.
-Due to its wide distribution, it is considered the most economically important and damaging species in the U.S. Termites consume cellulose, the main structural components of plant cells.
-Any wood material in a home is a potential food source, but they may also damage non-wood material in search of food.
+Due to its wide distribution, it is considered the most economically important and damaging species in the U.S. Termites consume cellulose, the main structural component of plant cells.
+Any wood material in a home is a potential food source, but it may also damage non-wood material in search of food.
 Termites rarely show themselves in the open, and infestations can be difficult to detect until the damage becomes severe.

 Eastern Subterranean Termite Habitat